alemart/encantar-js/docs/support-my-work.md

 2. You'll be able to create WebAR experiences for various kinds of **commercial, closed-source endeavors**.

 3. You'll get **a warm feeling of well-being** :heart:{ .heart }, knowing that you are a supporter of an open-source initiative that you care about.
 I speak [a few words about supporting open-source](#why-support-open-source).

-## Why memberships?

-You will be given access to exciting updates!
-Memberships help this project be sustainable and are 100% risk-free: you can cancel at anytime.
-If you cancel your membership, you will no longer receive a license to use newer versions of the Professional Edition.
-However, you may keep the older releases you previously had.
-Sounds like a great deal!

 ## Why support Open Source?